wsavran/pycsep_esrl_reproducibility/README.md

 cd scripts
 ```

-> Note: Any script must be launched from the `scripts` directory of the
+> Note: Any script must be launched from the `scripts` directory of the reproducibility package.
-reproducibility package.

-#### Run main script to create all figures
+#### Create all figures

-To produce all figures from the manuscript, run the following command:
+To produce all figures from the manuscript that are supported by your downloaded version (_'lightweight'_ or _'full'_), run:
 ```
 python scripts/plot_all.py
 ```